NixOS/rfcs/rfcs/0145-doc-strings.md

 Other tools that work directly with the nix AST and comments:

 - [noogle](https://noogle.dev) - Nix API search engine.
-It allows you to search functions and other expressions.
+It allows to search functions and other expressions.
 - [nix-doc](https://github.com/lf-/nix-doc) - A Nix developer tool leveraging the rnix Nix parser for intelligent documentation search and tags generation
 - [manix](https://github.com/mlvzk/manix) - A fast CLI documentation searcher for nix.